• Henley DFAS

 Knole House, Kent

-One of the fifth largest properties in England, the house has 7 acres of roof and 400 rooms.
-In the1400’s it was owned by the Archbishop of Canterbury, then a Royal Palace, latterly the Sackville’s family home.
+One of the fifth largest properties in England, the house has seven acres of roof and 400 rooms.
+In the1400s it was owned by the Archbishop of Canterbury, then a Royal Palace, and latterly the Sackville’s family home.
 From the beginning it was designed to impress, containing the rarest and most well preserved collections of Royal Stuart furniture, paintings, objects and textiles.
 The conservation department is also open for us to view their activities.